'Arab fans are crazy about football' - Michel Salgado feels 2022 World Cup in Qatar will herald a new era!

 - England's best-ever squad?
 Why Southgate's settled side can win the 2022 World Cup

 "I have lived in the Middle East for the last 10 years and I know what it means for the Arab people.
 Qatar has opened the path for everybody.
 It has been always held in countries where football is already developed like Europe, South America or the US and we think that football exists only in those regions.
-But people are wrong, football is universal," he told Goal during a World Cup event in Doha.
+But people are wrong, football is universal," he told Goal during the unveiling of Adidas' new World Cup ball - Al Rihla - in Doha.

 "Football is crazy everywhere and I can tell you that the Arab people around the world love football, they are crazy about football and they are the real fans of football.
 Maybe they cannot go to Santiago Bernabeu or the biggest stadiums in Europe but they always back their own teams," he added.